About the Trust

 - The Grantee will use its best endeavour to complete the Project, or in the case of an on-going Project the stage of the Project to which the application specifically related, within twelve months from the date of receipt of the Grant (the "Specified Period").

-- Should the Grantee be unable to spend the funds in the Specified Period, the Grant will be returned to the Trust unless other arrangements have been approve in writing by the Trustees.
+- Should the Grantee be unable to spend the funds in the Specified Period, the Grant will be returned to the Trust unless other arrangements have been approved in writing by the Trustees.

 - The Grantee will promptly advise the Trust of any material change which may affect the Grantee's ability to undertake or complete the Project within the Specified Period.